-During the current crisis, St John's Beaumont has reacted quickly and introduced its own sophisticated online teaching programme 'SJB Reach' which has ensured continuity in excellent education as well as much needed pastoral care for all of our boys, near and far.
+During the Covid-19 crisis, St John's Beaumont reacted quickly and introduced its own sophisticated online teaching programme 'SJB Reach' which has ensured continuity in excellent education as well as much needed pastoral care for all of our boys, near and far.

 Below outlines our school’s vision for SJB Reach, based on the following important principles: